KishoreKaushal/my-first-game-in-godot/README.md

 Next step is to connect the `score_update` and `player_died` signal defined in `PlayerData.gd` to a function in the `UserInterface` on ready.

 > Tip: It's better to put `get_node("some_node")` call in an `onready var` in the beginning of the `.gd` file.
 This improves readability so that all theh dependencies are written on the top of the file.

+Finally, change the end scene.

+Now, its time to release the first version of game with UI.